Nemure231/landing-page-3/README.md

    - Close your tailwind.config.js if your HTML file in the right location
    - Open Command Prompt and type "npx tailwindcss -i ./public/assets/base/tailwindcss/input.css -o ./public/assets/base/tailwindcss/output.css --watch" The first      location is your input.css location and the second is your output.
    - After that. just click enter and now your Tailwindcss is begin to do the watch process

 Note:
 Remember, the watch process is always on when you activated it, don't close your Command Prompt when your Tailwind in watch mode, unless you turn it on off.
 But why it's always on?
 Because the Developer always need to get the new class when they are create the website.
 Everytime you add/remove class in your index.html and save it again, Tailwindcss will add/remove your class in Production Tailwindcss.

 Tips:
 Do you think the syntax for watch Tailwindcss is too long?
 Actually you can short it.
 If you open your "package.json" file, you will noticed in the "scripts" line, there's a same syntax but warped with: "tailwind-watch": "npx tailwindcss -i ./public/assets/base/tailwindcss/input.css -o ./public/assets/base/tailwindcss/output.css --watch".
 If you type "npm run tailwind-watch" in Command Prompt, Tailwindcss will run the watch process.
 Why? because i am alreay made my own npm function that called "tailwind-watch" the inside of that function is the long Tailwindcss watch syntax.

+3. Update Minify Tailwindcss

+   Minify CSS is smaller version of css file, this is the best type of CSS if you want to put in the production use in my opinion.
+The main different from normal    CSS is the name of it, Minify CSS have extension name .min.css.
+There's a lot of website in the internet can minify your css just search it on goggle, you can    use their service, lets get started:

+   - Find a website that provide minify-css service
+   - If you ask me, i will choose https://www.toptal.com/developers/cssminifier/ because compare to other site, that site didn't have ads, have a simple page, and      large textbox perfect to copy my css
+   - Open your output.css that already through updated and watch process
+   - Copy all of the output.css
+   - Paste it into input CSS
+   - Then click "Minify" button
+   - Thats it, you will see your minify version in the right textbox
+   - Copy that result
+   - Open My_Project/public/base/tailwindcss
+   - Find output.min.css
+   - Open that file
+   - Paste your minify-css result